uofa-cmput404/uofa-cmput404.github.io/content/general/labs.md

 * [H01 Monday Signup Sheet](https://docs.google.com/spreadsheets/d/1TgVe_SXOEQHiH2ZrGsdccL6wndSUhZhIVqDX4HA7wvk/edit)
 * [H02 Wednesday Signup Sheet](https://docs.google.com/spreadsheets/d/1EBqOV0GJHfQvzm4jrQYani2ghWrfVuQMHtoesph4kMc/edit)

-* You **must demo your individual lab work to a TA** during the lab to receive marks.
+* You **must walkthrough your individual lab work to a TA** during the lab to receive marks.
-    * If you submit on eClass but don't demo you will get a zero.
+    * If you submit on eClass but don't walkthrough your code with a TA you will get a zero.
-    * You can demo over Zoom or in person.
+    * You MUST walkthrough your lab in person.
-    * Demos are during the second half of your registered lab section on BearTracks (6:00 PM-7:50)
+    * Walkthroughs are during the second half of your registered lab section on BearTracks (6:00 PM-7:50)
 * Labs are due on eClass/Github at 4PM on Monday.
-    * If you demo but don't submit you will get a zero.
+    * If you walkthrough your code with a TA but don't submit you will get a zero.

-The TAs will do their best to keep strictly to the schedule on the demo signup sheet.
+The TAs will do their best to keep strictly to the schedule on the walkthrough signup sheet.

 # Labsignments (Lab Assignments)